MuhilPalani/Data-Professional-Survey/README.md

 # Data Upload and Cleaning:

-1. Utilized Power Query to upload and clean the survey data, ensuring accuracy and consistency for analysis.
+Utilized Power Query to upload and clean the survey data, ensuring accuracy and consistency for analysis.
 Dashboard Creation:

-2. Developed an interactive Power BI dashboard to effectively visualize and explore key metrics from the survey data.
+# Developed an interactive Power BI dashboard to effectively visualize and explore key metrics from the survey data.
 Visualizations included:

-a.
-Demographics: Displayed using stacked bar charts.
+1. Demographics: Displayed using stacked bar charts.
-b.
-Average Salaries: Compared using clustered column charts.
+2. Average Salaries: Compared using clustered column charts.
-c.
-Career Entry Difficulty: Represented with tree maps, gauge charts, and donut charts.
+3. Career Entry Difficulty: Represented with tree maps, gauge charts, and donut charts.

 # Output